sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sklearn/classification.rst

 Logistic Regression Classifier
 -----------------------------

-In LR Classifier, he probabilities describing the possible outcomes of a single trial are modeled using a logistic function.
+In LR Classifier, probabilities describing the possible outcomes of a single trial are modeled using a logistic function.
 It is implemented in the linear_model library.

 Gradient Boosting classifier
 ----------------------------